 These events are often free with a requested donation of just $5 per person.
 You can find a calendar of upcoming events on their site.

-The GLBT Historical Society runs the GLBT History Museum in San Francisco.
+The GLBT Historical Society runs this museum in San Francisco.
 In addition to their collection on display, they also have a research center in the Castro with thousands of items in their archives.

 If you want to dig deeper into the history of the San Francisco and Northern California GLBT community, then make sure to book your appointment to learn more from their archives.